Dog Bed Sewing Pattern: Enlarging to Full Size

-Use our dog bed sewing pattern instructions to make a dog bed!
+Use these dog bed sewing pattern enhancements to create full size patterns.

 Samples of patterns (see below for further details).